 We primarily lease containers to container shipping lines.
 The container shipping lines have historically relied on a large number of leased containers to satisfy their needs.
 The shipping industry has been consolidating for a number of years, and further consolidation is expected.
 In recent years two major German shipping lines have each acquired different South American shipping lines, a French shipping line acquired a Singaporean shipping line, two large Chinese shipping lines merged, three Japanese shipping lines have announced plans to merge, a German shipping line merged with a Middle Eastern shipping line and a Danish shipping line acquired a German shipping line.
 Additionally, Hanjin declared bankruptcy in August 2016, further reducing the number of large shipping lines.
 Historically, shipping lines have also formed a number of alliances to share vessel space and the creation of new alliances and changes in the membership of each alliance is ongoing.
 Consolidation of major container shipping lines and growth of alliances could create efficiencies and decrease the demand that container shipping lines have for leased containers because they may be able to fulfill a larger portion of their needs through their owned container fleets.
 Consolidation could also create concentration of credit risk if the number of our container lessees decreases.
-If shipping line alliances are effective at making shipping lines more efficient, this could reduce the demand for containers.
+If shipping lines alliances are effective at making shipping lines more efficient, this could reduce the demand for containers.
 The growth of alliances may add pressure to those shipping lines that do not join an alliance as they may find it more difficult to cost effectively serve shippers needs and/or shippers may choose to only ship cargo with alliances due to solvency concerns or otherwise.
-Additionally, large containers and could harm our business, results of operations and financial condition.
+Additionally, large containers shipping lines with significant resources could choose to manufacture or purchase their own containers, which would decrease their demand for leased containers and could harm our business, results of operations and financial condition.